ubccr/hpc-toolset-tutorial/docs/getting_started.md

 ## Getting started

-There are two ways to start the multi-container HPC Toolset cluster using docker-compose.
-The first shown here will pull pre-made containers from Docker Hub.
-We recommend this if you want to save time on the building process and have a decent internet connection to pull down the images from Docker Hub.
-On a recent test from a home fiber optic network this took 2 minutes.
+You will need to clone the tutorial repo and then run the helper script.
+The first time running this, you'll be downloading all the containers from Docker Hub.
+This can take quite a long time depending on your network speed.
 The images total approximately 7GB in size.
+Once the containers are downloaded, they are started and the services launched.
+For point of reference: on a recent test from a home fiber optic network this download and container startup process took 17 minutes.

 ```
 $ git clone https://github.com/ubccr/hpc-toolset-tutorial.git
 $ cd hpc-toolset-tutorial
-$ docker-compose pull
+$ ./hpcts start
+Fetching latest HPC Toolset Images..

 Pulling ldap      ... done
 Pulling base      ... done
 Pulling mongodb   ... done